najibghadri/msc-thesis/notes.md

 Faculty of Electrical Engineering and Informatics \
 Department of Control Engineering and Information Technolog

-Najib Ghadri's research in autonomous driving

 Artifacts:
- - Code
+ - CARLA Simulator code
- - Montage of some drives
- - Montage yolo detections
- - Montage depthmaps
- - Montage All
+ - Python detector
- - Measurements on my and cloud GPU
- - 3D webviz coupled with montage and data
+ - 3D Webvisualizer coupled with montage and data
  - Difference between ground truth and results
 <br/>
 <br/>